 Before we learn to install Apache Hive on CentOS let me give you the introduction of it.
 Hive is basically a data warehouse tool to store and process the structured data residing on HDFS.
 Hive was developed by Facebook and than after it is shifted to Apache Software Foundation and became an open source Apache Hive.
+Continue reading “7 Steps to Install Apache Hive with Hadoop on CentOS”

 Before we move ahead lets learn a bit on Setup Apache Spark,